 I need to cancel my proofreading

 I will do my best never to cancel a proofreading arrangement once agreed.
 However, sometimes life gets in the way.
 Therefore, I reserve the right to cancel the proofreading at any time.
-If I do so, then all monies paid will be refunded in full within 24 hours of said cancellation.
+If I do so, then I will refund all monies paid for the specified work within 48 hours of said cancellation.

 What I won’t proofread

-I have a preference for fiction, mainly work with Indie authors and currently have no restricted topics within that.
-Non-fiction will be dependent on the subject and how technical it is.
-Subjects outside my scope of knowledge will be declined.
+I prefer fiction, mainly work with Indie authors and currently have no restricted topics.
+Non-fiction will depend on the subject and on how technical it is.
+I will decline subjects outside my scope of knowledge.